dannykadoshi/hersee-massage/README.md

     5. **[Photo by Lucas Mendes](https://www.pexels.com/photo/pregnant-woman-sitting-on-bathtub-3094435/)**

 * Contact page image: **[Photo by Andrea Piacquadio](https://www.pexels.com/photo/photo-of-woman-getting-a-back-massage-3760262/)**

+* Flipping card bug solution: **[Stackoverflow](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari)** I would like to express my gratitude to the forum community where I found invaluable assistance and guidance in resolving the issue.
+Their collective knowledge and willingness to share insights played a crucial role in addressing the problem effectively.

 All images used are free to use.